-^{}The Integrity index is a comprehensive measure built from three key categories in the Cargotec annual engagement survey; 1) Sustainability, 2) Pride and Hope, and 3) Leadership, Sustainability captures employee perceptions of aspects such as code of conduct, fair treatment, safety and environmental sustainability.
+The Integrity index is a comprehensive measure built from three key categories in the Cargotec annual engagement survey: 1) Sustainability, 2) Pride and Hope, and 3) Leadership.
+Sustainability captures employee perceptions of aspects such as code of conduct, fair treatment, safety and environmental sustainability.
 Pride and Hope shows to what extent employees are proud to be part of the company and hold a positive outlook of their respective Business Areas.
 Leadership builds on Cargotec's Leadership Profile and measures the quality of leadership our employees receive.
 In 2021 the Integrity index improved by around 3% in comparison to last year, reaching a favourability score of 76%.
 Every individual category and question comprising the Integrity index also showed an improvement.
-An analysis shows that the favourability increase comes mostly from an improved perception among the employees of: 1) the Business Areas' future outlook, and 2) the relationship with the managers.
-This signals an improvement in the communication of the organisational goals and vision with the employees at both organisation and micro team level.
+An analysis shows that the favourability increase comes mostly from an improvement in the communication of the organisational goals and vision with the employees at both organisation and micro team level.